 Why the Dow's Taking a Breather This Morning

-The article Why the Dow's Taking a Breather This Morning originally appeared on Fool.com.Fool contributor Dan Caplinger doesn't own shares of the companies mentioned in this article.
-You can follow him on Twitter @DanCaplinger.
-The Motley Fool owns shares of Intel.
-Motley Fool newsletter services have recommended buying shares of Intel.
+The article Why the Dow's Taking a Breather This Morning originally appeared on Fool.com.Fool contributor Dan Caplinger has no positions in the stocks mentioned above.
+The Motley Fool owns shares of Bank of America, IBM, and Intel.
+Motley Fool newsletter services recommend Intel.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.